- mean-variance optimization strategy

 - evaluate the performance of various asset weightings over a lookback period of approximately three months

-- rebalance once per month, picking the combination with the best modified Sharpe Ratio
+- rebalance every week, picking the combination with the best modified Sharpe Ratio

 Mach-2 is closely related to LogicalInvest's Universal Investment Strategy.
 We enhanced the strategy by adding more assets and switching between separate bull- and bear-market strategies.